- Download our Moving to Thailand Guide (PDF)

-Expats moving to Thailand won’t have a problem keeping in touch with family and friends back home, as the standard of the country’s communication infrastructure is generally good.
+Expats moving to Thailand won’t have a problem keeping in touch with family and friends back home, as the standard of the country’s communication infrastructure is generally solid.
 Most communication services are high-quality and are available at affordable prices.
-Some amenities may be limited to larger cities however.
+However, some amenities may be limited to larger cities.

 Internet in Thailand

-The Thai government has placed blocks on certain obscene internet content and there is also substantial political censorship in Thailand.
+The Thai government has placed blocks on certain obscene internet content, and there is also substantial political censorship in Thailand.
 Several bloggers and online users have been arrested for voicing anti-government or anti-royal sentiments.
-The Thai government spends over a million baht per day on digital surveillance.

 Postal services in Thailand

-The Thai postal service is relatively slow.
+The Thai postal system is efficient and reliable, if a little slow.
+Thailand has more than 3,000 post offices across the country, but rural areas are not as well serviced as urban areas.
 Domestic mail can take up to a week to arrive.
-Expats, especially those living in urban centres, can make use of courier services such as DHL to speed up the process and ensure a secure delivery.
+Expats, especially those living in urban centres, can use courier services such as DHL to ensure a fast and secure delivery.

-Staff at Thai post offices don’t always speak English well.
-Therefore, it may help to have a Thai friend assist with translation if the request is particularly urgent.
+It’s rare to find English-speaking staff at Thai post offices, so expats are encouraged to take a Thai friend to translate for them.
 With communication difficulties throughout Thailand in general, Thai staff may try to ‘save face’ in public to avoid confrontation and agree to a request even if they do not understand it.

 English-language media in Thailand

-Thailand has a well-developed media sector, yet the Thai government and the military remain firmly in control of radio and TV broadcasts.
-For accurate and independent news it may be useful to consult an international news outlet.
+Thailand’s media sector is well-developed but highly censored, with the government and the military firmly controlling radio and TV broadcasts.
+For accurate and independent news, it may be useful to consult an international news outlet.

-There are several English medium publications in Thailand, such as the Bangkok Post, which maintains a conservative editorial tone, and The Nation, which is a solely digital newspaper.
+There are several English-medium publications in Thailand, such as the Bangkok Post and The Nation, which is a solely digital newspaper.

 Cigna Global Health Insurance - 10% off any plans bought in November and December 2023